'Clan crime': The who's who of Germany's most notorious crime families | DW | 18.05.2021

 Although smaller than the Remmo clan, the Abou-Chaker family and its head Arafat Abou-Chaker have attracted attention from both media and authorities in Germany for a long time.

-Berlin-based Arafat Abou-Chaker took over management for Bushido, Germany's biggest gangster rapper, in 2008.
+Berlin-based Arafat Abou-Chaker took over management for Bushido, Germany's biggest gangsta rapper, in 2008.
 The business relationship sparked a stir (and a hit movie), before turning sour 10 years later.

 Bushido then got embroiled in a court case against Arafat Abou-Chaker, accusing him of coercion, threats, and harassment.
 Over the years, Abou-Chaker family members have been indicted for several crimes such as intimidation, robbery, and bodily injury.
 A Berlin court also dealt with several Abou-Chaker members over forged documents to sell an apartment block that did not belong to them.